This is the content of the pop-over!

 ** Sample images, content may not apply to your exam **

-DANB's Licensed Dental Radiologic Technologist - Free Test Sample Questions
+DANB's Licensed Dental Radiologic Technologist Sample Test

 Correct Answer: